-Netherlands v Germany
+Netherlands end Germany's winning run

 Post update

 Attempt saved.
-Kai Havertz (Germany) left footed shot from outside the box is saved in the bottom left corner.
-Assisted by Thomas Müller.
+Lukas Nmecha (Germany) right footed shot from outside the box is saved in the centre of the goal.
+Assisted by Ilkay Gündogan.

+David Raum (Germany) is shown the yellow card for a bad foul.